-- Any procedure should aim to balance the rights and responsibilities of pupils, parents and school staff and to recognise that responsibilities rest with each of these. - The procedure should be easily accessible and well publicised. - It should be impartial and non-adversarial - The procedure should have established time limits for action and keeping people informed. - Confidentiality must be always maintained, although all parties will need to accept that some information may need to be shared if the complaint is to be fully investigated. - A complaint is not part of any staff disciplinary process and staff who may be interviewed as part of the investigation must be treated fairly and have an opportunity to state their case.
+- The procedure should be easily accessible and well publicised. - It should be impartial and non-adversarial - The procedure should have established time limits for action and keeping people informed. - Confidentiality must be always maintained, although all parties will need to accept that some information may need to be shared if the complaint is to be fully investigated. - A complaint is not part of any staff disciplinary process and staff who may be interviewed as part of the investigation must be treated fairly and have an opportunity to state their case.
 Staff should be offered support in dealing with any investigation into a complaint. - Any member of staff who is complained about will have the opportunity to respond to the complaint during the investigation and will be able to see any response because of the investigation.
-Any disciplinary procedures that may arise from the investigation will be dealt with separately under the school's disciplinary procedure. - A complaint about a member of the CIC should be referred to the Complaints Committee of the CIC. - The complainant can have a representative with them for any meetings with the Principal or attending any of the panel meeting - Where an independent person is required, we will be advised by the LA / or we will appoint an independent person
+Any disciplinary procedures that may arise from the investigation will be dealt with separately under the school's disciplinary procedure. - A complaint about a member of the CIC should be referred to the Complaints Committee of the CIC. - The complainant can have a representative with them for any meetings with the Executive Principal or attending any of the panel meeting - Where an independent person is required, we will be advised by the LA / or we will appoint an independent person